SpazeDog/utils-lib/README.md

 **Maven**

-Reflect Tools is available in Maven respository at [Bintray](https://bintray.com/dk-zero-cool/maven/utils-lib/view) and can be accessed via jCenter.
+The Utility Library is available in Maven respository at [Bintray](https://bintray.com/dk-zero-cool/maven/utils-lib/view) and can be accessed via jCenter.

 ```
 dependencies {